Kalita-Platform/kalita/kalita-website/content/_index.md

 [extra.crowdfund]
 amount = 0 # Percent field set in css _crowdfund.scss in .funding-meter

+[extra.crowdfund.minimal]
+amount = 24000
+content = "The level will allow working on the project full-time all our team for one year fulltime.
+We can provide you with an operational Ergo wallet as quickly as possible.
+Raising below the level will force to develop wallet with a reduced team or part-time only."

+[extra.crowdfund.optimal]
+amount = 120000
+content = "The level will allow working on the project full-time all our team for five years and develop all complex features like mixing and 0-trust atomic swaps.
+Also, the team will be protected from possible volatility issues when Ergo's price drops down."

 [extra.crowdfund.lightning]
 qrcode = "crowdfund/lightning.png"
 lnurl = "LNURL1DP68GURN8GHJ7MRWW3UXYMM59ENXJCT5DFSKVTNRDAKJ7MRWW4EXCTMSV9UN7ATNV4EXUCTDV57KUCMJV9EKSETYLW0R0A"